 - The micro-shutters are not perfectly opaque and, even when closed, they will let a small fraction of the incident light through.
 The attenuation level of the shutters (often referred as their “contrast”) ranges from a few thousand to more than ten thousand.
 This light “leaking” through the MSA will create two different types of parasitic signal.

 - When a very bright object is present in the MOS field of view, even after an attenuation of a few thousand by the closed micro-shutters its spectrum may still be detectable and could contaminate the IFU spectra.

 The NIRSpec Bright Spoilers article provides strategies to mitigate the effect of leaked signal from bright sources, whether they appear in failed-open shutters or are imprinted through closed microshutters.
-In the remainder of this article, we focus on the diffuse parasitic signal from the pile-up of dispersed background, which we refer to as "MSA leakage."
+In the remainder of this article, we focus on the diffuse parasitic signal from the overlap of dispersed background, which we refer to as "MSA leakage."

 Importance of the parasitic spectra